DevanTurtle7/full-stack-chat/README.md

 # full-stack-chat
-A full stack messaging app built with React, Flask and PostgreSQL
+A full stack messaging app built with React, Flask and PostgreSQL.
+This project is for learning purposes, so it is not hosted a server.
+It can only be ran locally.
+The instructions on how to run the app are below.

 ## Running the App
 ### Database